-Mentors and affiliation users can monitor student progress and grades by accessing their Gradebook in the Student Learning Portal (SLP).
-This process describes how to access that information.
-Please note that the Gradebook only displays the student’s active courses, to view completed courses users will need to access the Gradebook History.
+To monitor student progress and grades, mentors and affiliation users can access the Gradebook in the Student Learning Portal (SLP).
+This process will describe how to access that information.
+Keep in mind that the Gradebook only displays active courses, while completed courses can be viewed in the Gradebook History.

 - First, tap the Students tab in the top menu bar to display a list of active students.